Skip to content

 • Remote video monitoring — cameras with analytics watched from an off-site center that can issue voice-downs and dispatch a response.
 Best for after-hours deterrence across a big footprint at a fraction of the labor cost.

 The right mix follows the clock.
 Daytime, with trucks flowing and staff on site, usually calls for staffed gate and dock posts plus roving patrol.
 Nights and weekends, when the building is empty but the yard is full of loaded trailers, often shift toward remote video monitoring plus a smaller patrol presence — the highest-risk theft window, but not one that requires the same headcount as an operating shift.
-Getting this schedule right is where a good provider earns its fee: overspending on quiet hours or underspending on the yard at 3 a.m. are the two most common mistakes.

-How to vet an industrial-experienced firm
+How to vet a firm that genuinely knows logistics

 Frequently asked questions

-How much does warehouse security cost?+
+How much does warehouse security cost per month in 2026?+

 Share this guide